strillard/strillard/README.md

 Hi, I'm Stanislas Trillard, currently studying CS in Iut du Limousin in France

- * Languages : Python, Java, C, HTML, CSS
+ * Languages : Python, Java, C, HTML, CSS, CPP
- * Projects :

 <!---
 strillard/strillard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.